jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
 You don't need to "pick a side" in the Left versus Right war.
 Instead, you can bypass their feud and learn how to work with people who are creating a better future for our kids, country, and planet.

-You know when a salesman pushes a lousy product, like used car or expensive phone plan.
+You know when a salesman pushes a lousy product, like a used car or expensive phone plan.
 The veteran salesman knows how to oversell the good parts and ignore the bad ones by using catchy words and false urgency.

-Today's heated politics is the same as aggressive salesmanship.
+Today's heated politics is the same as salesmanship.

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To the EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."
-The Right and Left are only trying to close a sale.

-This book will empower you to avoid buying today's toxic politics.
+This book will empower you to avoid buying into today's toxic politics that's only trying to close a sale.
 Keep reading, and you'll learn how to use politics to find people who want to buy new tools today so all our kids have a better tomorrow.

 ## Inner Flap